 Historically, cable providers have cited the ubiquity of satellite as justification for removing rate regulations.
 But in this test case of sorts, Charter and the smaller, independent operators represented by ACA Connects were basing that OTT competition call on the availability of AT&T TV Now and seeking rate dereg in various Massachusetts and Hawaii markets, essentially the last remaining rate-regulated markets because regulators in those two states had effectively rebutted arguments by Charter that the markets were effectively competitive.
 (The FCC under Democratic chairman Tom Wheeler voted to presume that cable face competition in all markets [thanks primarily to DBS] unless local regulators could rebut that.
 The former presumption had been they were not competitive unless cable ops could prove they were).

-The FCC’s Charter order says AT&T's OTT service fits all of the definitions of an LEC-provided competitive video provider for purposes of the effective competition trigger — comparable services, offered direct to home, and marketed by AT&T. The item says a provider does not have to have its own facilities to be a comparable video service, one of the sticky wickets in the long-standing debate on how streaming video should be treated in Washington.
+The FCC’s Charter order said AT&T's OTT service fits all of the definitions of an LEC-provided competitive video provider for purposes of the effective competition trigger — comparable services, offered direct to home, and marketed by AT&T. The item said a provider does not have to have its own facilities to be a comparable video service, one of the sticky wickets in the long-standing debate on how streaming video should be treated in Washington.

 Cox followed Charter's lead and Massachusetts is now trying to close the door.

 In addition to saying the lack of facilities makes AT&T TV Now a nonstarter as effective cable competition, the state said that, even if it were a competitor. there could be no guarantee that AT&T TV Now would continue to be viable given that it has lost half its subs since the Charter petition was filed and had its biggest sub loss to date in the fourth quarter of 2019.
 Then there was its drop of support for Roku devices, including Smart TVs.